apache/drill/_docs/manage-drill/configuration-options/010-configuration-options-introduction.md

 title: "Configuration Options Introduction"
 parent: "Configuration Options"
 ---
+Drill provides many configuration options that you can enable, disable, or modify.
+Modifying certain configuration options can impact Drill’s performance.
+Many of Drill's configuration options reside in the `drill- env.sh` and `drill-override.conf` files.
+Drill stores these files in the `/conf` directory.
+Drill sources` /etc/drill/conf` if it exists.
+Otherwise, Drill sources the local `<drill_installation_directory>/conf` directory.

 The sys.options table in Drill contains information about boot and system options listed in the following tables.
 To tune performance, you adjust some of the options to suit your application.
 Configure the options using the ALTER SESSION or ALTER SYSTEM command.

 ## Boot Options